 A great section of individuals suffering from mental illness is the youth of our society.
 The Youth Mental Health First Aid focuses on youth ranging from ages 12 to 25 years.
 This basically is a program encouraging and teaching parents, teachers, peers, responsible members of society and even the youth themselves to understand, discuss the signs and symptoms, prevalence, available and accurate treatment for mental health problems.

 The program as such covers the challenges of mental health for youth, an understanding of normal development and intensive guided plan for both crisis and non-crisis situations.
-Mental health problems covered are disorders causing suicide, anxiety disorders, eating disorders, mood disorders, substance use disorders, psychosis, schizophrenia and their types and disruptive behaviour disorders.
-Other than that, other mental health crisis situations are also covered; suicidal thoughts & self harm behaviours, non-suicidal self-injury, bullying, panic attacks, traumatic events, peer pressure, sexual abuse and aggressive behaviours.
+Mental health problems covered are disorders causing suicide, anxiety disorders, eating disorders, mood disorders, substance use disorders, psychosis, schizophrenia and their types and disruptive behavior disorders.
+Other than that, other mental health crisis situations are also covered; suicidal thoughts & self-harm behaviors, non-suicidal self-injury, bullying, panic attacks, traumatic events, peer pressure, sexual abuse, and aggressive behaviors.

-RED flag signs of concerning behaviour for youth:
+RED flag signs of Concerning Behavior for Youth

-- A decline in activities that was previously enjoyed by them
+- A decline in activities that were previously enjoyed by them

 - A decline in time spent with family and friends